dreamit-de/graphql-server/README.md

 ## Metrics

-The implementation uses `prom-client` library to provide default NodeJS metrics as well as three custom metrics for the GraphQL server:
+The implementation uses [prom-client][3] library to provide default NodeJS metrics as well as three custom metrics for the GraphQL server:
 - **graphql_server_availability**: Availability gauge with status 0 (unavailable) and 1 (available)
 - **graphql_server_request_throughput**: The number of incoming requests